 “We need to get this report done by Friday!”

-If your team don’t understand the reasons for a deadline (or believe there really is one), directive leadership will be less likely to be tolerated.
+If your team don’t understand the reasons for a deadline, directive leadership will be less likely to be tolerated.

 Show directive leadership when you need rules to be followed

 There are situations where rules need to be followed and there can be no exceptions.
-This is particularly evident in areas such as compliance or health and safety, where rules are in place to safeguard the staff and organisation.
+This is particularly evident in areas such as compliance or health and safety.
+In these cases, rules are in place to safeguard the staff and organisation.

 Show directive leadership when decision-making has stalled